datagovsg/beeline-frontend-testing/README.md

 #### Active Route Booking Flow
 - [x] Test that the routes page > selection of one route flow is working
 - [x] Test that the selection of one pickup and dropoff stop flow is working
-- [ ] Test that the booking of one active route flow is working
+- [ ] Test that the post-login booking of one active route flow is working

 #### Crowdstart Route Booking Flow
-- [ ] Test that the crowdstart page > selection of one crowdstart route flow is working
+- [x] Test that the crowdstart page > selection of one crowdstart route flow is working
+- [x] Test that the pre-login booking of one crowdstart route flow is working
-- [ ] Test that the booking of one crowdstart route flow is working
+- [ ] Test that the post-login booking of one crowdstart route flow is working

 #### Login Flow
 - [ ] Test that login with valid username and password input is successful